Friday, July 11, 2025

 Psalm 59 Howling Like Dogs or Sharing the Love?

-Over the years, in devotionally commenting on this psalm, I have consistently landed on the final strophe (v.16-17) as my emphasis.
+Over the years, in my devotionally commenting on this psalm, I have consistently focused on the final strophe (vv.
+16-17) as my emphasis.
 I have posted these verses with my comments at least five times!
 So, in approaching this psalm today, I will intentionally discuss several other verses before hitting the well-trod landing zone in v.
 17.

 Who Let the Dogs Out?